OlyaKorolko/WhatKindOfDeveloperAreYou.github.io/_posts/2020-06-20-ArrowToTheKneeEditingUnorderedMultisetItems.md

 ---

 Have you ever thought of editing `std::unordered_multiset` items while iterating over it?
 Does it even make sense?
-I will tell you why and how I tried doing it and what happened to my code afterwards in this post.
+I will tell you why and how I tried to do it and what happened to my code afterwards in this post.

 ### Getting into position